calagopus/website/web/docs/panel/features/admin/servers.md

 ### Backups

-All backups of this server: Name, Node, Checksum, Size, Files, and Created, with failed backups flagged.
+All backups of this server: Name, **Kind**, **Source**, Node, Checksum, Size, Files, and Created, with failed backups flagged.
+Kind separates the server's file archives from dumps of its [database instances](./database-agent-hosts.md), and Source names either the server files or the instance a dump came from.
+Restore and export to files are offered for file backups only.
 A warning icon appears when a backup lives on a different node than the server; those are not viewable from the client API.
 The **Only show partially detached backups** switch filters to exactly those.

 Right-click a completed backup for **Download** (with a format submenu for streaming backups), **Restore**, **Export to Files**, **View Metadata** (raw JSON), and **Delete**.
 The owner-facing side is the [Backups](../server/backups.md) page.